 Additional Reading: HOW FINANCIAL WELLNESS IMPROVES EMPLOYEE ENGAGEMENT

-Employees would rather have more control over their finances on their own accord.
-This mentality is catching the attention of many corporations.
+Employees would rather have more control over their finances on their own.
+This mentality is catching the attention of many employers.

-As technology advances, it becomes easier for business to take on this “pay as you earn” mentality.
+As technology advances, it becomes easier for businesses to take on this “pay as you earn” mentality.